takase1121/bork/README.md

 ### `STARTOPT`
 This macro marks the start argument parsing.
-It must be ended with `ENDOPT`.
+It must be followed by a code block and ended with `ENDOPT`.

 ### `LONGOPT`